mjdear68/Hunter_Estuary_KBA/README.md

-# Mudgee Region NSW, Change Detection 2004 to 2023
+# Hunter Estuary KBA, New South Wales

+BirdLife Australia Key Biodiversity Area (KBA) Change Detection Report, September 2003 – September 2023

+Prepared for [BirdLife Australia](https://birdlife.org.au/) by [Michael Dear](https://mjdear68.github.io/portfolio/), June 2024

 ## Objective
-To quantify the changes in land cover in the Mudgee region, NSW for the period Jan 2005 to Jan 2024.
+To quantify changes in land cover in the Hunter Estuary KBA, NSW for the period Sep 2003 2005 to Sep 2023.

 ## Method
-Landsat satellite data was obtained from Digital Earth Australia's Open Data Cube for one date in each of September and December for 2004 and 2023.
-Each $100m×100m=1ha$ plot in the study area was represented by one pixel in the dataset.
-The two dates for each year were averaged to form RGB, NIR and NDVI datasets.
-True-colour (RGB) and NDVI images of the study area and its surrounds were plotted and reviewed.
-A land cover classification was developed using NDVI thresholds, from which class change matrices and a class change map were produced.
+The study area was developed by applying a 1000 metre exterior buffer to the KBA.
+A bi-temporal pair of Landsat 8 satellite images based on the mean of two dates in September 2003 and two dates in September 2023 was obtained from [Digital Earth Australia's](https://www.dea.ga.gov.au/) Open Data.
+Each 30m×30m=900m^2 in the study area was represented by one pixel in the dataset.
+The dataset included the red, green, blue, near-infrared, shortwave infrared 1, and shortwave infrared 2 bands, plus the NDVI, NBR, and NDWI indices.
+A classification with the classes No Data, Water, Developed, Green Grass, Brown Grass, Swamp, and Wooded was established.

+Colour-composite and NDVI images were used to develop training and test sets for each of the two dates.
+Four different classifications for each date were made using supervised machine learning algorithms.
+The algorithms were random forest (RF) and support vector machine (SVM) with three different kernels (linear, polynomial, and radial basis function (RBF)).
+The models were trained on 429 samples and tested on 107 samples in each class for each date.
+This represented an 80:20 split of the candidate sample dataset.
+A 3x3 sliding window modal filter was applied to the classifications to reduce noise.

+The four classifications were compared visually using QGIS and high-resolution imagery obtained from the [NSW Historical Imagery Viewer](https://portal.spatial.nsw.gov.au/portal/apps/webappviewer/index.html?id=f7c215b873864d44bccddda8075238cb) and Google Earth.
+It was determined that the SVM with a linear kernel represented the most accurate classification when applied to the whole study area.
+Post-classification analysis was applied to the classifications for the two dates to establish class change statistics.

 ## Usage
 1. Clone the repository to the [Digital Earth Australia (DEA) Sandbox](https://app.sandbox.dea.ga.gov.au/hub/login?next=%2Fhub%2F)